laisantos94/laisantos94_portfolio/docs/documentation/digital_wallet/index.md

 ![image](../digital_wallet/img/wallet_architecture_information.png)

 ### Navigation
-I usually think about what I learned from a Technical Writing teacher:
+I usually think about something I learned from a Technical Writing teacher:

 > The documentation is the mirror of the product. {.quote}